kootenpv/sysdm/README.md

 ### Usage examples

-    sysdm create myfile.py               # creates, starts and enables a new service file sysdm create exe                     # executable/shell scripts are also supported sysdm create myfile.py --timer daily # the above + schedules it to run daily sysdm ls                             # see the known services created by sysdm sysdm delete                         # see the known services and select to delete
+    sysdm create myfile.py               # creates, starts and enables a new service file sysdm create exefile                 # executable/shell scripts are also supported sysdm create myfile.py --timer daily # the above + schedules it to run daily sysdm ls                             # see the known services created by sysdm sysdm delete                         # see the known services and select to delete